-The WCM-Q Student Handbook outlines the policies, regulations, programs, and practices you need to become familiar with as a student.
+The WCM-Q Student Handbook outlines the policies, regulations, programs, and practices you need to know as a student.
 It is important that you read this handbook in its entirety and become familiar with its contents.

 Every member of the WCM-Q family is committed to providing you with academic, administrative, social, cultural, and recreational support to help you succeed in your endeavors.
+A good understanding of this handbook's contents will assist you in accessing this support.